ProjectPlayground/Wanderer/README.md

 # Wanderer
-This project started as a Single Screen App project completed for the "Udacity : User Interface [EU Scholarship]".
+This project is my first app attempt for the "Udacity : User Interface [EU Scholarship]" Single Screen App project.

-It started as a fake hostel business card and as I started creating the business card, I felt the need to add a "Book now" functionality to make it more useful somehow.
+This project started as a fake hostel business card and as I started creating the business card, I felt the need to add a "Book now" functionality to make it more useful somehow.

 Thus, it is now a 2-Screen app and all of the features are described down below.